zz412000428/crate/docs/general/builtins/scalar-functions.rst

         +---------------+
         SELECT 1 row in set (... sec)

-    Please note, that numbers are treated as UTC milliseconds on implicit cast and if timestamp is in non-UTC zone you might want to set numeric origin to the same zone (unless different zone timestamp and origin is intentional).
+    Please note, that implicit cast treats numbers as is, i.e as a timestamp in that zone and if timestamp is in non-UTC zone you might want to set numeric origin to the same zone.

         cr> select date_bin('4 hours' :: INTERVAL,
         ...
 '2020-01-01T09:00:00+0200'::timestamp with time zone,